 Both Atlanta and Tampa are popular destinations to visit in the winter with plenty of activities.
 Most visitors come to Tampa for the cuisine during these months.

 In January, Tampa is generally much warmer than Atlanta.
 Daily temperatures in Tampa average around 60°F (15°C), and Atlanta fluctuates around 45°F (7°C).

 The sun comes out a lot this time of the year in Tampa.
 Tampa usually receives more sunshine than Atlanta during winter.
 Tampa gets 200 hours of sunny skies, while Atlanta receives 164 hours of full sun in the winter.

 It rains a lot this time of the year in Atlanta.
 In January, Tampa usually receives less rain than Atlanta.
 Tampa gets 2.3 inches (59 mm) of rain, while Atlanta receives 4.7 inches (120 mm) of rain each month for the winter.

 Both Atlanta and Tampa during the spring are popular places to visit.
 The spring months attract visitors to Tampa because of the beaches and the activities around the city.

 Tampa is a little warmer than Atlanta in the spring.
-The temperature in Tampa is usually 71°F (22°C) in April, and Atlanta stays around 65°F (18°C).
+The daily temperature in Tampa averages around 71°F (22°C) in April, and Atlanta fluctuates around 65°F (18°C).

 In Atlanta, it's very sunny this time of the year.
 It's quite sunny in Tampa.
 In the spring, Tampa often gets more sunshine than Atlanta.
 Tampa gets 299 hours of sunny skies this time of year, while Atlanta receives 262 hours of full sun.